lwmqn/qnode/README.md

 ********************************************
 <br />
 <a name="Templates"></a>
-## 6. Code Templates
+## 7. Code Templates

-This document provides you with many code templates of common devices defined by the IPSO [**Smart Objects starter pack 1.0**](http://www.ipso-alliance.org/smart-object-guidelines/).
+This document provides you with code templates of many IPSO-defined devices [(Smart Objects starter pack 1.0)](http://www.ipso-alliance.org/smart-object-guidelines/).
 Each code snippet also lists out the oid and every Resource characteristic in the Object with the format:
 > < rid number, access, data type { range or enum }, unit >

 1. [Digital Input](#tmpl_digitalInput)